18 Benefits of Wood Vinegar

 Wood vinegar, as its name implies, is derived from tree wood.
-Ubame oak trees are heated to 250 degrees Celsius and the smoke from the heat is collected, condensed, and distilled into wood vinegar.
-It’s filtered multiple times to achieve maximum purity and aged for at least six months.
+Traditionally, organic wood is heated to 250 degrees Celsius, the smoke created is then collected, condensed, and distilled into what is known as wood vinegar.
+The initial distillate is put through multiple rounds of filtering in order to achieve maximum purity, before being kept and aged for at least six months.

 18 Benefits of Wood Vinegar